Omiadze/admin-panel-project/README.md

 # Usage

+1. Open the Application
-1. Open the application in your browser (default URL: `http://localhost:5173`).
+   Launch the application in your browser.
+The default URL is: http://localhost:5173.

+2. Log In
-2.  log in to access full functionality.
-Use this dummy Data to fill username and password: `https://dummyjson.com/users`
+   Log in to access full functionality.
+You can use dummy credentials from this dataset: https://dummyjson.com/users.

+3. Explore Features

-3. Explore users, add, update and delete on your own.
+   - View, add, update, and delete user data.
-4. Switch between English and Georgian languages as needed.
+   - Switch between English and Georgian languages as needed.
-5. Toggle dark mode for a comfortable user experience.
+   - Toggle dark mode for a comfortable user experience.
+   - Search and navigate through pages using pagination.

 # Live Site